-Concentration Requirements - 12
+Concentration Requirements (optional) - 12 hours

 Engineering for International Development (EFD)

-This concentration acknowledges course and international field experience in the area of engineering for international development that considers issues of sustainability, environment, health, gender, and society.
-Requires students take the following four courses that includes an extended international engineering field experience.
+This optional concentration acknowledges coursework and international field experience in the area of engineering for international development that considers issues of sustainability, environment, health, gender, and society.
+Students must take the following four courses, and must engage in an extended international engineering field experience, which in most cases will form the basis of the Master’s thesis.

 ENV 6510 Sustainable Development Engineering